paramraghavan/cookbook/pickle/quick-lemon.md

 - Add the spice ground above to oil
 - Add the optional 1/2 teaspoon read chilli powder(optional), cook for few mins
 - Add the lemons prepared  in the step above.
-- Cook for well some time in the wok, do not dehydrate it.
+- Cook the lemon on low heat in the wok - just sautee on low heat for 3 mins, **no need to boil**.
+High heat or extended heat can release bitter compound.
 - Switch off the stove
 - Let it cool down
 - Optional - As it cooling down **Add a 1/2 teaspoon full of sugar to wok mix well**